 He currently publishes on seaport policy and marine transportation as the industry confronts issues of infrastructure concentration, economic development and environmental externalities in an era of rapid change.
 James is a faculty member in the fields of marine and urban policy at the University of Southern California.
 He serves as the Director of Marine Science and Policy Outreach for the Sea Grant Program, a unit of USC’s Wrigley Institute for Environmental Studies.

-Prior to joining USC, Jim served as the Chief of Planning for the Los Angeles County Department of Beaches and Harbors in California during the 1990’s.
+Prior to joining USC Environmental Studies Program and the USC Price School of Public Policy as an adjunct Professor, Jim served as the Chief of Planning for the Los Angeles County Department of Beaches and Harbors in California during the 1990’s.

 University of Southern California, Ph.D., Urban & Regional Planning